Now in beta: break your Workflows into Stages, build and test in parallel, shard your tests, and get faster PR feedback.

 Fix failed builds faster with partial rebuild

 In Build Pipelines is that artifact sharing becomes easier: if you build your app once for testing, you can run any number of tests on the same artifact, in parallel Workflows.
-(See the ‘Artifact pull’ Step below.)
+(See the ‘Pull Pipeline intermediate files’ Step below.)
 In case of a failed build, you can rebuild the failed and subsequent ones, in 30 days following the first build.

 In the screenshot above, in the Stage called ‘build_tests', the test artifact is created, then in the Stage called 'run_tests_on_simulators’, 3 different tests run on the same artifacts.